benlau6/benlau6.github.io/src/content/notes/recommendation-systems.md

 - [Machine Learning for Better User-Experience: A Reddit Case Study](https://www.youtube.com/watch?v=8ekhcN3hL3g): Removing posts that users have already seen, Boosting subreddits that users have interacted with previously, etc. Aim go maximize interaction rate, likelihood to comment, time on subreddit, etc. It uses simple linear regression model at the end and have a great success.
 - [Innovative Recommendation Applications Using Two Tower Embeddings at Uber](https://www.uber.com/en-HK/blog/innovative-recommendation-applications-using-two-tower-embeddings/)
 - [Scaling deep retrieval with TensorFlow Recommenders and Vertex AI Matching Engine](https://cloud.google.com/blog/products/ai-machine-learning/scaling-deep-retrieval-tensorflow-two-towers-architecture)
+- [Machine Learning System Design (YouTube Recommendation System)](https://www.youtube.com/watch?v=0nu83yWqnNQ): It mentioned the position bias, where the recommendations at the top would be more likely to be clicked, no matter what other factors are.
+It implemented a shallow tower to remove the bias by predicting the conditional probability of engagement given the position at training time, which increased the engagement metric by a lot in live experiment.
+- [47th #ebaytechtalk: Deep Learning for Recommender Systems](https://www.youtube.com/watch?v=qQKMDJI_miU): It compares different architectures of different big companies.
+It then discussed a case with data sparsity of 0.0046%, while MovieLens 1M data are of 0.0426%.

 ## User journey